ericoporto/ags-manual-wiki/Character.md

 walk-behind area.
 This is useful if for example you want to use the character as an overlay to display rain or snow onto a scene.

 **IMPORTANT:** This property is a "dirty hack" and not recommended for use at all.
 It breaks the logic of drawing order for room elements, and only works as intended if your game is run using Software graphics driver.
-We strongly suggest to design your rooms without it and rely on [Baseline](Character#baseline) property instead.
+We strongly suggest to design your rooms without it and rely on [Baseline](Character#characterbaseline) property instead.

 ---

-### InventoryQuantity
+### `Character.InventoryQuantity`

 *(Formerly known as character\[\].inv, which is now obsolete)*